Do I need to clear copyright for music etc in order to submit to the festival?

 If the music or other elements in your submission are temporary (i.e. they will not appear in the final film) you should review the submission guidelines for each event to determine, a) whether this is acceptable, and b) how you should communicate which elements are temporary to the submission reviewers.

+Submitting a film with temporary elements is not at all recommended.
 In general, you should not submit an incomplete film to the Festival de Cannes or any other major film festival.
 In some cases, festivals accept works in progress from well-known directors, but most of the time you are just significantly increasing your changes of being rejected.
 You only ever get one shot at a first impression.
 Don't blow it by making a submissions reviewer wade through a bunch of notes to try and make sense of what will be in the finished film and what won't.